- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 Money-back guarantee: 30 DAYS

 Private Internet Access tends to be fast enough for most tasks, though it has trouble reaching the same heights as some of its rivals.
-After testing the speed of its servers in the US three times, our team recorded an average speed of 55.12 Mbps.
+After testing the speed of its servers in the US three times, I recorded an average speed of 55.12 Mbps.
 As expected, this is well above what’s needed for streaming 4K video or virtually any other day to day task.
 Still, if your connection is on the slower side, you may want to consider one of the VPNs mentioned above.
 Here are the results:

 Buy this VPN if: